 - Deferred examinations: A deferred examination is the sitting of a final examination at a time other than the scheduled time and date.
 A deferred examination may be granted to a student who is not able to complete a final examination through no fault of his/her own, for medical, compassionate, or other valid reasons.
-These examinations are granted under regulations established by the college and subject to the Academic Courses Policy. a student who is absent from a final examination through no fault of his or her own, for medical, compassionate, or other valid reasons, may apply to the college in which they are registered for a deferred exam under regulations established by the Academic Courses Policy and the college. - Supplemental examinations: a student who fails a final examination may be granted a supplemental examination under regulations established by the Academic Courses Policy and the college.
+These examinations are granted under regulations established by the college and subject to the Academic Courses Policy. - Supplemental examinations: A supplemental examination is the re-writing of a final examination.
+A student may be granted a supplemental examination under regulations established by the college and subject to the Academic Courses Policy. - Special deferred and special supplemental examinations: the college may, under extenuating circumstances, grant a special deferred or supplemental examination to a student who submits satisfactory evidence of inability to be present at the deferred or supplemental examination under regulations established the Academic Courses Policy and the college.